viniciosanacleto/Porto/README.md

 The **Modules** layer contains the Application specific business logic. *(Application functionalities)*.

-Each analogical business logic SHOULD be encapsulated insde a separate `Module`. *(All similar functionalities should be wrapped in a Module apart)*.
+Each analogical business logic SHOULD be encapsulated insde a separate `Module`. *(All similar functionalities should be wrapped in a Module)*.
 <br>
 All the `Module` functionalities MUST be exposed via `Commands` and ONLY accessible via their `Commands`. *(We'll see what a Command is below)*.
 <br>